alexj136/HWhile/README.md

 path variable.

 #### Installing HWhile
-Download HWhile (either using `git clone` or by clicking the 'Download ZIP' button on HWhile's
-[Github Page](https://github.com/alexj136/hwhile).
-Extract the downloaded files (if necessary).

-Next, `cd` into the root directory of the repository, and run:
+Once the Haskell Platform is installed and configured correctly, you can install HWhile by running:

-    stack install
+    stack install hwhile

-This will download the required libraries (if necessary), and compile and install HWhile.
+This will download HWhile and its depenencies (if necessary) and compile and install them.

 #### Invocation
 If installed correctly, HWhile can be run with the command: